DanielEScherzer/website-content/src/Blog/posts/20250919-rust-euler.md

 that point, the C++ code would throw an exception; when converting to Rust, I started by replacing those exceptions with Rust's [`panic!` macro][rust-panic].

-However, sometimes the exceptions needed to be caught.
+However, some exceptions in the C++ version were meant to be caught and handled, rather than terminating the entire program.
 Specifically, after implementing a few basic solution stategies (e.g. checking if a `Digit` could only hold a single value, or if a value could only go in one `Digit` in a `DigitCollection`) my approach was rather inelegant: bifurcation.
 I would pick one `Digit` with multiple options, set it to be one of those options, and then try to solve the new grid.
 If solving succeeded, then the "guess" was correct and the solution from the new grid was used.
 If solving failed, then the "guess" was incorrect and that option could be removed from the `Digit` in question.

-To handle the "if solving failed" case, the C++ code would just catch an exception; in Rust, I needed to convert this to use the [`Result`][rust-result] type, which holds either a success value, or an error message.
-Once I replaced some of the `panic!()` calls with `Result`s, the program was able to compile, run, and produce the right answer!
+To handle the "if solving failed" case, the C++ code would just catch an exception; in Rust, the `panic!` macro aborts the entire program.
+I needed to convert some of the `panic!` calls to instead use the [`Result`][rust-result] type, which holds either a success value, or an error message.
+After that migration, the program was able to compile, run, and produce the right answer!

 While I've spent a while on ways that Rust's differences were frustrating or unexpected, there was also one Rust feature that the other languages I use most